admin-cf-1/cardano-coin-selection/information/specification.md

 entry until the value of selected entries is greater than or equal to the value of that output.

+### State Maintained by the Algorithm

+This section describes state maintained by the algorithm at all stages of processing.

+####  Remaining UTxO List

+This is initially equal to the given /initial UTxO set/ parameter, sorted into /descending order of coin value/.

+The /head/ of the list is always the remaining UTxO entry with the /largest coin value/.

+Entries are incrementally removed from the /head/ of the list as the algorithm proceeds, until the list is empty.

+#### Unpaid Ouput List

+This is initially equal to the given /output list/ parameter, sorted into /descending order of coin value/.

+The /head/ of the list is always the unpaid output with the /largest coin value/.

+Entries are incrementally removed from the /head/ of the list as the algorithm proceeds, until the list is empty.

+#### Accumulated Coin Selection

+This is initially /empty/.

+Entries are incrementally added as each output is paid for, until the /unpaid output list/ is empty.

+### Cardinality Rules

+The algorithm requires that:

+ 1. Each output from the given /output list/ is paid for by /one or more/ entries from the /initial UTxO set/.

+ 2. Each entry from the /initial UTxO set/ is used to pay for /at most one/ output from the given /output list/.

+     (A single UTxO entry __cannot__ be used to pay for multiple outputs.)

+### Order of Processing

+The algorithm proceeds according to the following sequence of steps:

+ * /Step 1/

+   Remove a single /unpaid output/ from the head of the /unpaid output list/.

+ * /Step 2/

+   Repeatedly remove UTxO entries from the head of the /remaining UTxO list/ until the total value of entries removed is /greater than or equal to/ the value of the /removed output/.

+ * /Step 3/

+   Use the /removed UTxO entries/ to pay for the /removed output/.

+   This is achieved by:

+    * adding the /removed UTxO entries/ to the 'inputs' field of the /accumulated coin selection/.
+    * adding the /removed output/ to the 'outputs' field of the /accumulated coin selection/.

+ * /Step 4/

+   If the /total value/ of the /removed UTxO entries/ is greater than the value of the /removed output/, generate a coin whose value is equal to the exact difference, and add it to the 'change' field of the /accumulated coin selection/.

+ * /Step 5/

+   If the /unpaid output list/ is empty, __terminate__ here.

+   Otherwise, return to /Step 1/.

+### Termination

+The algorithm terminates __successfully__ if the /remaining UTxO list/ is not depleted before the /unpaid output list/ can be fully depleted (i.e., if all the outputs have been paid for).

+The /accumulated coin selection/ and /remaining UTxO list/ are returned to the caller.

 ## Random-Improve

 The **Random-Improve** coin selection algorithm works in _two phases_.